+Figure 3.
+Corresponding padding area on sphere

 Subjective effect

 Tests are done based on 360Lib 1.1.
-Figure 3 shows zoomed viewport of test sequence “GasLamp”, using viewport angle (180∘, 45∘).
+Figure 4 shows zoomed viewport of test sequence “GasLamp”, using viewport angle (180∘, 45∘).
 Left column shows original viewport without overlapping, from QP22 to QP37.
 When QP is 32 and 37, a vertical seam can be seen at the right of the content and a curved seam can be found at the top.
 Right column shows result with padding area of 8 pixel wide.
 It can be seen that after padding using extend area, subjective effect is improved.